adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/debugging.md

         }
 ```

-The `UserAppServiceAuthentication()` method sets up authentication checking.
+The `UseAppServiceAuthentication()` method sets up authentication checking.
 This section is not required when running
 within App Service.

 If you are running the server locally, you should either set up a local SQL Server instance and put the connection